Approximations of energy minimization in cell-induced phase transitions of fibrous biomaterials: $\Gamma$-convergence analysis: Model and Computational Experiments

+This represents a radial contraction which maps each particle boundary to a smaller circle of radius $r'_c=r_c-u_0$.
+The constant $u_0$ is obtained from experimental data and has a typical value of 0.5$r_c$.
+For a more sophisticated model of active particles that allows shape deviations and motion of centers due to deformation see Remark~\ref{alternative_bc} and \cite[Section 2.4, Section 5.2.2]{Grekas_2021}.
+Computations involving a single active particle contracted by $50\%$ at the center of the ECM domain are shown in Figure~\ref{fig:mesh_dependence}, with a color map of the ratio of deformed over reference density.
+The densified phase (red) occurs in radial hairlike bands that taper off into the undensified phase (blue).
+Figures~\ref{fig:h0/4} and \ref{fig:h0/8} are examples of fine phase mixtures.
+The mixture of low and high strain phases is energetically preferable because the average strain it produces is compatible with the Dirichlet boundary conditions, whereas the strains in the densified phase, despite their low energy, are not compatible with the boundary deformation.

-Now, let two cells with distance e.g. a typical value of $8r_c$ contract.
-Then, the material is stretched along the axis passing through the cells center and is compressed in the transverse direction.
-As is depicted in Figure~\ref{fig:2cells}, above some critical value of cell contraction a densified wide tract in the densified phase (tether) between cells emerges, while radial bands emanate around each circle.
-The hair-like microstructure around the cells is a consequence of tension in the radial direction and compression in the circumferential direction.
-Therefore, when a single cell contracts extensively, the mixture of low and high strain phases is energetically preferable.
-In Figure~\ref{fig:1cell_run} the density in the deformed configuration is illustrated, when a single cell contracts its radius by $60\%$, while in Figure~\ref{fig:energy_iteration} the corresponding total potential energy over iterations is depicted.
+In the case of two contracting active particles depicted in Figure~\ref{fig:2cells}, the material between the particles is stretched along the axis passing through the active particles' centers and is compressed in the transverse direction.
+This renders the strain state of the densified energy well energetically favorable.
+As depicted in Figure~\ref{fig:2cells}, above some critical value of active particle contraction a tract in the densified phase, namely a tether between particles emerges, while radial bands emanate from each particle boundary as in the case of a single particle.

+Examples of the agreement between simulations and experiments are shown in Figure~\ref{fig:exp_comparison}.
+In the experiments of \cite{Grekas_2021},a tether is sometimes observed to split into thinner parallel bands (Figure~\ref{fig:fn3a}).
+This is similar to the phenomenon of twinned martensite in crystals, namely splitting and tapering of twin bands in a crystal near an incompatible boundary \cite{james1995modeling}.
+Here as well, energy minimization forces strains to stay close to energy-density minima.
+The active particles in Figure~\ref{fig:fn3a} contracted by $u_0/r_c$ = 38\%.
+The azimuthal stretch $\lambda_{\theta} = 1 -u_0/r_c=62\% $ imposed at the particle boundary by contraction is incompatible with the stretch $\la_1=20\%$ corresponding to the densified-phase energy well.
+To avoid this mismatch while maintaining displacement continuity, the tethers splits into narrow bands to minimize contact with the particle boundary (experiment:Figure~\ref{fig:fn3a}, simulation: Figure~\ref{fig:fn3b}).